JulioCandela1993/BDRP_DistributedGraphs/1.Hadoop/README.md

 nano $HADOOP_HOME/etc/hadoop/core-site.xml
 ```

-* Replace the empty configuration: The first property modifies the temporal folder for Map Reduce operations and the second property assigns an URL to the datanode.
+* Replace the empty configuration: The first property modifies the temporal folder for Map Reduce operations and the second property identifies an URL to the datanode.
 We are going to connect to this URL when we want to write/read to our HDFS from an external environment like Java, Python and others:

 ```dos
 <configuration>